sgmurphy/wordpress-plugins/qi-addons-for-elementor/readme.txt

     <li><a href="#" target="_blank">Gravity Forms</a> - Display all types of custom forms, powered by Gravity Forms</li>
 </ul>

 = Documentation & Support =
 - Check out our step-by-step <a href="https://qodeinteractive.com/qi-addons-for-elementor/documentation/" target="_blank">user guide</a> on how to install and use Qi Addons For Elementor.
 - You can also submit a topic to the <a href="https://wordpress.org/support/plugin/qi-addons-for-elementor/">support forum</a> at and our support team will be glad to help you out.

+= Looking for more? =
+Feel free to try out some of our other products:

+<a href="https://wordpress.org/themes/qi/">Qi Theme</a>
+<a href="https://wordpress.org/plugins/qi-blocks/">Qi Blocks for Gutenberg</a>
+<a href="https://wordpress.org/plugins/qode-wishlist-for-woocommerce/">QODE Wishlist for WooCommerce</a>
+<a href="https://wordpress.org/plugins/qode-quick-view-for-woocommerce/">QODE Quick View for WooCommerce</a>

 == Frequently Asked Questions ==